briskycat/scripts/install/haskell/README.md

-##How to install Haskell Platform with Debian update-alternatives
+##How to install Haskell Platform from source with Debian update-alternatives

-Works with Debian, Ubuntu, or any derivative that has the Debian *update-alternatives* command available.
+Scripts to make manual/source installation and management of multiple versions of GHC and Haskell Platform easy.
+Bypasses the Debian repos.
+Works with Debian, Ubuntu, or any derivative that has the Debian *update-alternatives* tool available.

 ###Why?